Written by

 During the converting process, you may encounter the convert to APFS option is not available or greyed out problems.
 Don't worry, this problem can be fixed easily.

-Clone the disk with iBoysoft DiskGeeker
+Clone the drive for file transfer via iBoysoft DiskGeeker

-Before cloning, please prepare an empty drive, which should have a larger capacity than your corrupted drive, or at least the same.
+Before cloning, please prepare an empty drive, which should have a larger capacity than your corrupted drive or at least the same.

 Running the clone function of iBoysoft DiskGeeker is easy, you can have an eye over it:

-1. Download iBoysoft DiskGeeker and install it on Mac.
+- Download iBoysoft DiskGeeker and install it on Mac.

-2. Insert your corrupted drive into your Mac device.
+- Insert your corrupted drive into your Mac device.

 The cloning process can't be terminated once it begins.
 If the process is terminated accidentally, the disk cloning will resume automatically when the two disks are connected to your Mac again.